drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

 ### 9. Resources:
-I. Staff Resources:
+I. Staff Resources:<br>
 - Project Manager: Dr Mohd Shahizan Othman<br>Responsible for overall management, planning, and coordination of the project.

 - Main Developer: Joseph Lau Yeo Kai<br>Responsible for leading the software development process, designing the software architecture, and overseeing the work of the developer assistant.

 - UI/UX System Designer: Neo Zheng Weng<br>Responsible for designing user interfaces and user experience for the application.

+- Developer Assistant:<br><ul>
+ - 1. Neo Zheng Weng
+ - 2. Muhammad Danial
+ - 3. Wong Khai Shian Nicholas
+ - 4. Low Jie Sheng<br></ul>
-- Developer Assistant: <br>Responsible for assisting the main developer in software development tasks such as coding, testing, and deployment.
+  Responsible for assisting the main developer in software development tasks such as coding, testing, and deployment.

 - Requirements Analyst: Wong Khai Shian Nicholas<br>Responsible for analyzing the project requirements and documenting the functional and non-functional requirements of the software application.

 - Documentation Specialist: Muhammad Danial<br>Responsible for creating user manuals, technical documentation, and other project-related documents.

 - IT Support: Joseph Lau Yeo Kai<br>Responsible for providing technical support to the development team, troubleshooting issues, and maintaining the development environment.

 - Quality Assurance Analyst: Low Jie Sheng<br>Responsible for ensuring the quality of the software application by conducting tests, identifying bugs, and suggesting improvements.

 II.
-Equipment Resources:
+Equipment Resources:<br>
-- Laptops and desktop computers for the development team
+- Laptops and desktop computers for the development team.
-- Servers for hosting the application
+- Servers for hosting the application.
 - Networking equipment such as routers, switches, and cables for setting up the development and production environments.

 III.
-Software Resources:
+Software Resources:<br>
 - Integrated Development Environment (IDE) such as Visual Studio Code for software development.

 IV.
-Other Expenses:
+Other Expenses:<br>
 - Cloud Hosting Fees: Cloud service such as Google Cloud.

 ### 10. Technical Specifications:
 - Data Sources:<br> Data on students, available rooms, room allocation, payment transactions, maintenance requests, and communication logs may need to be gathered and stored by the system.
 These data sources might include a mix of streamed data from payment gateways or messaging platforms, unstructured data from chat logs, and structured data from databases.

 - Data Schema:<br>The system's required functionality, such as user identification and authorisation, hotel reservations, payment processing, room allocation, room management, communication features, and reporting, should be supported by the data schema.
 The schema ought to be created to make it simple to access and retrieve the data.

 - Data Transformations:<br> In order to guarantee the data's accuracy, consistency, and completeness, the system might need to alter it.
 Validating payment transactions, updating room availability, creating user accounts, and producing reports are a few examples of transformations.
 A number of technologies, including computer languages like Python, R, and SQL, could be used to do these modifications.

 - Machine Learning Algorithms:<br> The KTDI Student Accommodation System may not immediately benefit from the use of machine learning methods.
 However, the system could use decision trees or rule-based algorithms to assign rooms in accordance with student preferences and accessibility.

 - Data Visualization Tools:<br> For the management team to receive insights or trends, the system may need to produce data visualisations.
 These visualisations could show patterns in maintenance requests, payment transaction trends, or occupancy rates.
 To make these visualisations, one may use programmes like Tableau or Power BI.

-- Programming Languages, Frameworks, and Libraries:<br> Developers  utilise Python for the backend, JavaScript with React for the frontend and Matplotlib for data processing and visualisation for the Kolej Tun Dr Ismail (KTDI) student accommodation system.
+- Programming Languages, Frameworks, and Libraries:<br> Developers utilise Bootstrap as framework, PHP for the backend, HTML, CSS and JavaScript with React for the frontend and Matplotlib for data processing and visualisation for the Kolej Tun Dr Ismail (KTDI) student accommodation system.
 These technologies are helpful to developers since they are well-documented and frequently used in the field.

 - Hardware and software requirements<br>
+ i.
 Hardware Requirements:<br>
   •	A computer with a processor of at least 2 GHz or higher<br>
   •	A minimum of 8 GB RAM<br>
   •	Sufficient storage space to store the system files and database<br>
   •	A stable internet connection<br>

+ ii.
 Software Requirements:<br>
   •	An operating system such as Windows, Linux, or macOS<br>
   •	A code editor such as Visual Studio Code

 - Data security:<br> Several steps that can be taken to ensure the security of the Kolej Tun Dr Ismail (KTDI) Student Accommodation System, including secure login procedures, data encryption, routine backups, and disaster recovery plans.
 The most recent security patches for software and applications should be continuously updated to fix vulnerabilities.
-Users should be instructed on the best data security practises, and the system can be protected by putting in place physical security measures.
+Users should be instructed on the best data security practises, which a user guideline will be provided by us and the system can be protected by putting in place physical security measures.

+---

 ### 11. Timeline and Deliverables:
 - Provide a detailed timeline for the project, including milestones and deadlines.